Trump-backed candidate wins Republican nomination for Ohio U.S. Senate seat | Politics

 Trump-backed candidate wins Republican nomination for Ohio U.S. Senate seat

 J.D.
-Vance, a Republican candidate for the U.S. Senate who is backed by Donald Trump, won his Ohio primary on Tuesday, in an early test of the former president's sway over his party as he eyes a possible White House run in 2024.
+Vance, a candidate for the U.S. Senate who is backed by Donald Trump, won the Republican primary vote in Ohio on Tuesday, in an early test of the former president's sway over his party as he eyes a possible White House run in 2024.

 J.D.
-Vance, a Republican candidate for the U.S. Senate who is backed by Donald Trump, won his Ohio primary on Tuesday, in an early test of the former president's sway over his party as he eyes a possible White House run in 2024.
+Vance, a candidate for the U.S. Senate who is backed by Donald Trump, won the Republican primary vote in Ohio on Tuesday, in an early test of the former president's sway over his party as he eyes a possible White House run in 2024.
 Trump upended the Ohio race last month by endorsing author and venture capitalist Vance ahead of the Nov.
-8 congressional elections, catapulting him ahead of former state Treasurer Josh Mandel.
+8 congressional elections, catapulting him ahead of former state Treasurer Josh Mandel, also a staunch Trump supporter.

 With about 68% of expected ballots counted, Vance led the Republican field with 32% of the vote, followed by Mandel with 24% and state lawmaker Matt Dolan with 22 percent, according to Edison Research.
-While Vance's victory is a sign of Trump's endorsement power, every other major candidate besides Dolan had lobbied hard for Trump's support while advocating for his policies and parroting his lies about fraud in the 2020 election.
+While Vance's victory is a sign of Trump's endorsement power, every other major candidate besides Dolan had lobbied hard for Trump's support while advocating for his policies and parroting his false claims of widespread fraud in the 2020 election.

 Vance, author of the "Hillbilly Elegy" book and a former Trump critic, will face Democratic U.S. Representative Tim Ryan, who won his Senate primary as had been expected.
 "I have absolutely gotta thank the 45th, the president of the United States, Donald J. Trump," Vance told the crowd at his primary night party in Cincinnati.

 Trump has not announced his plans for 2024, but he regularly hints at his political rallies that he intends to mount another presidential campaign.
-Ryan, who ran a brief presidential campaign in 2020, has focused his campaign on working-class voters, which has included taking a hardline on China and courting Trump supporters.
+Ryan, who briefly ran for president in 2020, has focused his campaign on working-class voters, which has included taking a hardline on China and courting Trump supporters.
+He promoted an ad on Tuesday calling Vance an "out-of-touch millionaire."

 "I want us to be the manufacturing powerhouse of the world.
 I want us to help this country leapfrog China," Ryan told a gathering of supporters after sealing the nomination.
 "We can do it by coming together."
 Vance led the field in almost all the counties where most ballots had been counted, from deeply conservative rural counties to suburban areas that could be crucial to his hopes of beating Ryan.
 Vance's lead was especially wide in places like Clermont County, a suburb of Cincinnati, where he led Mandel 35% to 22% with almost all expected ballots counted.

-Vance also had a commanding lead in rural Athens County in southern Ohio, one of the state's few counties won by Biden in 2020.
+Vance also had a commanding lead in rural Athens County in southern Ohio, one of the state's few counties won by U.S. President Joe Biden in 2020.
 Nonpartisan election analysts favor Republicans' chances of winning the final matchup to keep the seat of retiring Senator Rob Portman.

 A rematch between two Democratic rivals for a U.S. House seat was also on the ballot in Ohio on Tuesday, while voters in Indiana also cast primary ballots.
 Tuesday's contests kicked off a series of critical nominating contests in the coming weeks, including primaries in North Carolina, Pennsylvania and Georgia.